Saint-Pol-de-Léon Cathedral: Monseigneur Roland de Neufville, Bishop of Léon 1562 to 1613

-His tomb is marked by a gisant carved from granite.
+His tomb is marked by a effigy carved from granite.
 The inscription reads "NEVFVILLE PVISNE DV PLESSIS, BARDOVL, EVESQUE DE LEON L'AN 1562, DECEDE LE 5 FEVRIER 1613".
 The tomb is also decorated with two angels holding a shield (ecusson) bearing the Neufville coat of arms.

 The window honouring Roland de Neufville.
 Dating to 1883 the stained glass window is by Lobin working with the Carmel factory in Mans.
 The likeness of Monseigneur de Neufville is based on an illumination depicting the bishop in a missal held in Lyon.

 Just by the tomb of Monseigneur de Neufville on the epistle side of the choir there is the tomb of Pierre le Neboux de la Brosse who served as the Bishop of Léon from 1671 to 1701.

-The Tomb of Monseigneur Guillaume de Kersauzon
+Monseigneur Guillaume de Kersauzon

 This tomb is located against the south wall of the choir.
 It bears the de Kersauzon coat of arms and the inscription: "HIC JACET IN PACE GUILLELMUS DE KERSAUZON EPS LEON.QUI.CAPELLAE.SANCTI.MARTINI.IN HAC ECCLESIAE.CATHLI.FUNDAMENTA LOCAVIT OBIIT.A.DNIU.MCCCXXVII."
 The tomb is carved from white stone, De Kersauzon wears his mitre and his head rests on a cushion.
 At his feet is a depiction of the St. Pol dragon.